 Halibut with Tapenade in ParchmentRecipe posted in: Lunch/Dinner

 Halibut is delicious any way you spin it.
+The possibilities are endless in making this fish into a mouthwatering dish.
 But prepared like this, with a delicious tapenade topping and served right in parchment packets, the seafood favorite gets a flavor boost.

-If halibut is unavailable, try salmon, flounder or even range roughy.
+If halibut is unavailable, try salmon, flounder or even tilapia.
 You can also try different vegetables, like roasted red pepper, zucchini or shaved fennel.
 Added bonus: Cleanup is a breeze.

 - 0.5 Healthy Fat

 - 1.5 Protein

 - 0.5 Vegetables

 - 2 Tbsp. extra-virgin olive oil

 - 2 Tbsp. fresh lemon juice

 - 2 medium tomatoes, diced